zhoujun-7/OSHGR/readme.md

 # Hand Gesture Recognition from an Open-Set Perspective

-We plan to release the codes and dataset once the paper is accepted.
+The codes and the dataset will be released soon.